radu781/discord-event-bot/README.md

 ## Setup

-To use, ensure the following environment variables are set, or in a `.env` file:
+To use, ensure the following environment variables are set, or in a `.env` file in the same directory as the current working directory.

 ```ini
 token=... # required